dchest/tweetnacl-js/README.md

   original + high-level API.

 * `nacl-fast.js` is like `nacl.js`, but with some functions replaced with faster versions.
-(Used by default when importing NPM package.)
+(Used by default when importing npm package.)

 Audits